 Supporting land-use planning outcomes that reduce reliance on motor vehicles where possible will be important over the next 20 years.
-While the more remote areas in Uralla Shire are unlikely to require further connections, within the Uralla town centre improving pedestrian connections will be important not only for residents but also for visitors to enjoy all the unique offerings in a safe and accessible way.
-Improving connections within the Uralla town centre to link key activity generators such as popular restaurants or schools will be integral to a healthier and more liveable environment for all.
+Improving pedestrian connections in Uralla township, Invergowrie and Bundarra will be important for residents and visitors alike.
+Improving connections within the Uralla town centre to link key activity generators such as popular restaurants, schools, the historical walks and Uralla environs (such as Mt Mutton) will be integral to a healthier and more liveable environment for all.